 We may be in the thick of Christmas festivities, but what’s hot and what’s not for 2019 was decided months ago.
-So whether you’re thinking about ringing a few changes or just like to know which way the barometer of fashion is falling, here’s our guide to what’s in and out in the world of interiors 2019.
+So whether you’re thinking about ringing a few changes or just like to know which way the barometer of fashion is falling, here’s our guide to home design trends for 2019

 Town Country Dream Home

 Michael Graham’s guide to home design trends for 2019

 - Perfect anywhere and especially in an English country house, the traditional beauty of floral fabrics and wallpapers, either abstract patterns or full on chintz, are set to be everywhere.

 - Kitchens with bolder colour choices or graphic tiles, especially as a splashback.